acts-project/acts/docs/examples/howto/add_new_algorithm.rst

                  py::arg("config"), py::arg("level")); // defines constructor arguments
         // other methods can be exposed to python (typically config accessor)

-If bindings are defined correctly (and everything compiles) they can be tested in standalone python session (see section on setting up python) by typing:
+The bindings can be tested in a standalone python session:

 .. code-block:: python